-SUMMARY: Do you know how to assess your dog’s vital signs at home?
+Do you know how to assess your dog’s vital signs at home?
 Capturing a baseline of your dog’s normal heart rate, body temperature, gum color, respiratory rate, and capillary refill time just may help you save your dog’s life someday.
-By the end of this article, you’ll have a clear understanding of the five parameters of your dog’s vital signs, what’s considered normal, and how to assess each one.
+By the end of this article, you’ll have a clear understanding of normal dog vital signs, the five parameters of dog vitals, and how to assess each one.
 Integrative veterinarian Dr. Julie Buzby is here to help you keep a “pulse” on your dog’s health.

-Vital sign #1: Learning the normal heart rate for a dog at rest
+Vital Sign #1: Know the normal heart rate for a dog at rest

-Let’s start by assessing a key vital sign in dogs: your dog’s heart rate.
-The term “heart rate” literally means the heart itself beating.
+Let’s start by assessing a key dog vital sign: your dog’s heart rate.
+The term “heart rate” literally means how fast the heart itself is beating.
 It is measured by counting the number of times the heart beats in a minute.
-Beats per minute range based on the size of the dog:

 - Small breed: 90 – 140 beats per minute